 The ingredient behind a successful startup is a collective mixture of planning, foresight, customer target and efficient funding from the investors.
 Start-up requires sustainable cash flow to grow and succeed.
 Majorly founders start from bootstrapping and after acquiring a certain revenue and marketplace, founders of the startup tend to seek funding from different avenues.
-These different avenues have a different point of interest and explicit impediments.
+These different avenues have different points of interest and explicit impediments.

 Selecting the Investor

 In order to raise the requisite amount of funds, the founders of the startups are required to possess profound insight into the financial requirements of the company.
-Not just the financial requirements but the founder shall also be able to contemplate upon the right kind of fund, association with which not only provide the requisite financial assistance but the right set of investors’ teams, which would help the founder grow its startup with right branding and marketing skills.
+Not just the financial requirements but the founder shall also be able to contemplate upon the right kind of fund, and association with which not only provide the requisite financial assistance but also the right set of investors’ teams, which would help the founder grow its startup with the right branding and marketing skills.

 The founder shall take absolute care while selecting the investor who would not just be investing as a financial investor in the company but would also add the brand image to its portfolio startup, by becoming a shareholder on the cap-table of the startup.
-Similarly, it is equally important for the investors to be well aware of the nature of the business of the startup, risks involved for the investors, returns on the investment, the market growth of the respective sector and the expertise of the founder in the growth of the business.
+Similarly, it is equally important for the investors to be well aware of the nature of the business of the startup, risks involved for the investors returns on the investment, the market growth of the respective sector, and the expertise of the founder in the growth of the business.

-Key Funding Options for Raising Investment by the startup
+Key Funding Options for Raising Investment by the Startup

 In this section, we have tried to explain the various methods of funding a startup, which is as follows:

 Bootstrapping is the method of self-funding the startup through personal savings.
 In this mode, the founder generally either funds the startup initially through their personal savings or by procuring a small amount of funds from friends and family.
-The initial bootstrapped amount is to get the startup in force with the momentum and to introduce the product to the ecosystem.
+The initial bootstrapped amount is to get the startup in force with momentum and to introduce the product to the ecosystem.
 The most important advantage to the founder in bootstrapping its startup is no loss or minimal dilution of its equity.
-Also, self-funding depicts the commitment of the founder to the future investors for raising the funding rounds.
+Also, self-funding depicts the commitment of the founder to future investors for raising the funding rounds.